 However, the car won't be called a Vanquish as earlier thought.
 Instead, it will be called a DBS Superleggera.
-The new name, along with a June 2018 reveal date, was confirmed by Aston Martin on Wednesday.
+The new name, along with a June 2018 reveal date, was confirmed by Aston Martin last month.

 Although the various testers look like the DB11, a closer inspection reveals a larger grille, a shorter hood, unique lights front and rear, and a more upright tail.
 The DBS Superleggera also sits much lower than the DB11, and its wheels are a size up on the DB11’s 20-inch set.
 At the rear, quad-exhaust tips replace the DB11's dual-tip design.